dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/api/hardwareutil.md

 # HardwareUtil

-Static values that illustrate device level.
+This page is for `HardwareUtil` page. `HardwareUtil` parameters are static values that illustrate device level.

 ## Method